StatStud/book-club/content/posts/the-inner-game-of-tennis.md

 - To see your strokes (or anything in life) as they are, there is no need to attribute goodness or badness to them.
 By ending judgment, you do not avoid seeing what is; ending judgement means you neither add nor subtract from the facts before your eyes.
 Things appear as they are--undistorted.
 In this way, the mind becomes more calm.
 - So this begs the question: how do we "let it happen?"
 Simple: if you know how to do it, then do it.
 If you don't know how to do it, then allow yourself to learn.
 - To the "myself" unconscious, a picture is worth a thousand words.
 The best way for "myself" to learn is through action.
 Period.
+- The Inner Game way of learning is about unlearning the unnatural ways of learning and relearning the childlike ways of learning that are innate within us all
+- It is much more difficult to break a habit when there is no adequate replacement for it (both for positive and negative habits).
+A child doesn't dig his way out of his old grooves; he simply starts new ones.
+The groove may be there, but if you're not using it unless you choose to.
+A child doesn't have to break a bad habit because he doesn't think he has the habit; he simply leaves it in place of another, more serving habit.
+-

 # Introduction